 The Allzone Constant Tension Corner has a couple of interesting features.
 It comes with four bars, one for each shelf.
 They can either be inserted facing up (preventing bath products from falling off of the shelf) or underneath, creating an additional towel bar.
 However you install it, the customizability is a nice touch.
 The Zenna Home Expandable can accommodate a removable showerhead with slidable baskets.
 The iDesign Formbu Bamboo is unique in terms of its materials.
 Though it might not be for everyone, the wooden aesthetic could really tie the right bathroom together.

 Some useful design features are common to a few models.
 We appreciate the cross-hatched baskets of the Smartake Rectangular, iDesign York Metal Wire, and Smartake Corner.
 They offer good support, so bath products stay upright and don't fall through the cracks.
 Razor hooks that can double as loofah/washcloth hangers are also a big plus.

 Ease of Installation

 This straightforward metric doesn't hold quite as much weight as the others, but easy installation is always a nice plus.
-We look at the amount of time, as well as the number and complexity of the steps it takes to get up and washing with each product.
+We assess the complexity and the amount of time it takes to get up and wash with each product.

 In the next tier, the models with adhesive pads, including the Smartake Rectangular and Kincmax Basket Shelf, need a little extra time and patience.
 They require marking the wall, then sticking the adhesive pad in place.
-These types typically take about 5-10 minutes of active installation time and usually recommend letting the pad cure in place for 24 hours before adding weight to it.
+These types typically take about 5-10 minutes of active installation time, and it is usually recommended to let the pad cure in place for 24 hours before adding weight to it.

 — Ben Applebaum-Bauch